openshift-knative/serverless-operator/README.md

 ## Contributing

-### Code style checks
+### Linting

-To run the code style checks that CI is running, you can use `make checks`.
+To run the linters that CI is running, you can use `make lint`.
-The required tools are:
+The required linters for that are:

 - [`woke`](https://github.com/get-woke/woke) to detect non-inclusive language